 For more information on making a complaint regarding sewage related pollution view the Report Pollution page.

-In addition to its assessment, regulation and enforcement activities, the EPA offers advice and guidance in relation to wastewater issues including pumping stations, effluent reuse and biosolids reuse through the provision of policies and guidelines.
+In addition to its assessment, regulation and enforcement activities, EPA Tasmania offers advice and guidance in relation to wastewater issues including effluent reuse and biosolids reuse through the provision of policies and guidelines.